nicoespeon/understandlegacycode.com/content/blog/can-ai-write-tests-on-legacy-code/index.md

 For testing Rubberduck, I will tackle the TypeScript version.

-The very step is to run a tool like Prettier to standardize the shape of the code.
+The very first step is to run a tool like Prettier to standardize the shape of the code.
 No more noise in follow-up changes: [rbd-1-prettier](https://github.com/nicoespeon/Refactoring-Kata-Lift-Pass-Pricing/tree/rbd-1-prettier)

 The end goal of the exercise is to change the API so the endpoint that returns lift pass prices can return the price for several passes instead of just one.